-In light of the trends we are seeing, here are a few steps that physician employers can take to assess and reduce compliance risk.
+In light of the shifts we are seeing, here are a few steps that physician employers can take to assess and reduce compliance risk.

 1. Run distribution analyses on physician E/M codes.
 Compare the results to other physicians in the same specialty.
 (Data can be downloaded from the CMS website.)

 2. Given the OIG's interest in how coding practices have changed over time, compare physician distributions to current CMS data as well as to CMS data from several years back.
-(Data back to 2008 is available on the CMS website.
-The 2012 OIG study provides data also provides a look at 2001 data.)
+(Data back to 2009 is available on the CMS website.
+The 2012 OIG study also provides a look at 2001 data.)

 3. Compare physician Work RVUs to external benchmarks like the MGMA survey as well as to internal benchmarks.
-If Work RVUs look unusually high or low, there could be a coding issue or (more likely) the Work RVUs aren't being calculated properly.
+If Work RVUs look unusually high or low, confirm that there isn’t a coding issue and that the Work RVUs are being calculated properly.

 4. Compare physician E/M coding distributions over time.
 Is there evidence that coding habits have changed?